bhulston/Time-Series-Prediction-with-LSTM-and-XGB/README.md

 Due to the difficulty of predicting L2 order books (all orders open), we will use the L2 information and L1 information to predict the L1 results (mid, bid, ask prices)

+Something I would like to do in the future is collect data over a much longer period of time, and also work with sentiment analysis to see if there is any effect.